Greensill Capital case damages the UK’s credit standing on the world stage

 The template created after the Global Financial Crisis of 2007/8 to shield taxpayers from direct bailouts of failed banks has already folded – authorities dare not use it.

-The template is to put failed banks into ‘resolution’, with retail and small business depositors receiving compensation up […]
+The template is to put failed banks into ‘resolution’, with […]